alexchantastic/scss-style-guide/README.md

 	_layout.scss
 	_mixins.scss
 	_reset.scss
+	_sprites.scss
 	_typography.scss
+	_utilities.scss
 	_variables.scss
-	core.scss
+	app.scss
 ```

-`core.scss` will @import all of the other SCSS components.
-Any files in the `pages/` directory are used for page specific styles when absolutely necessary.
+`core.scss` will `@import` all of the other SCSS components.
+Any files in the `pages/` directory are used for page specific styles when absolutely necessary. `_pages.scss` is included in each page specific `.scss` file to give access to app mixins, variables, and utilities.

+Partial files should be should be named starting with an `_` and be pluralized (ex: `_buttons.scss`).

+Within a component file, the organization should be:

+1. Component blocks
+2. Component modifiers
+3. Elements
+4. Element modifiers

 ## Specificity & Naming